endurox-dev/endurox/README.md

 - Version 5.2.12 released on 27/01/2018. (stable) Feature #275 - fixes for server un-init (not critical)

+- Version 5.2.14 released on 03/02/2018. (stable) Feature #278 - new fields for compiled connection id

 # Build configurations

 ## Configure make with: